Trust-KP/Trust/Application/Marine_Insurance_Simulation.md

 This document describes a series of simulation models used to explore institutional behaviour in a marine insurance market under the Trust Framework.

-The objective of the simulations is not to reproduce a specific historical insurance market, but to illustrate how:
+The objective of the simulations is not to reproduce any specific historical insurance market, but to illustrate how:

 - underwriting discipline
 - capital constraints
 - renewal behaviour
 - trust formation

-interact over time to determine the survival of institutions operating under uncertainty.
+interact over time to influence the survival of institutions operating under uncertainty.

-The simulations demonstrate how the conceptual chain proposed in the Trust Framework can operate within an institutional environment:
+The simulations demonstrate how the conceptual chain proposed in the Trust Framework may operate within an institutional environment:

 Contribution → Signals → Trust → Credibility → Credit → Cooperation